 TRAINING

-Lowestoft Town Council is committed to supporting and helping to develop “Friends of” groups.
+LTC is committed to supporting and helping to develop “Friends of” groups.
 In order to achieve this, we plan that interactive workshops will be held periodically to help support groups.
 These workshops will help in tackling issues and raising awareness and sharing good practice.

 Key elements which we hope to address over time are as follows: